 Tierra del Fuego Island is dominated by several of the most unique Patagonian habitats, especially Nothofargus or southern beech forest and Patagonian steppe.
 Aquatic habitats, including lakes, ponds, rivers, and rocky seashore add to the excitingly distinct Subantarctic scene.

 The avifauna of the southern-most region of Chile also has a distinct subantarctic influence.
 Typical birds found on the shore and on open water at this latitude include Black-faced Ibis, Flightless Steamer-Duck, Crested Duck, Ashy-headed and Kelp geese, Magellanic Oystercatcher, Chilean Skua, and Dolphin Gull.
 Other attractions in the area include Torrent Duck, Austral Parakeet, White-throated Caracara, and Magellanic Tapaculo.

 You’ll have the chance to experience the typical Tierra del Fuego steppe along the shoreline of small lakes.
 Perhaps you’ll find the rare Magellanic Plover, a strange southern wader that looks almost dove-like, as it picks away at the muddy edges.
 These birds frequently 'paddle' with their feet to disturb the animal life in the mud, a habit that often draws attention to them!
 Other birds that thrive in this windy terrain are Least Seedsnipe, Short-billed Miner, and Correndera Pipit.

-Spend the morning in Tierra del Fuego then take a late afternoon flight from Porvenir to Punta Arenas, where you will connect with your flights homeward.
+Spend the morning in Tierra del Fuego then take a late afternoon flight from Porvenir to Punta Arenas to connect with your flight homeward.